FangkuaikuaiOffical/3700Final/README.md

 As a customer, I want to cancel an order

-As a customer, I want to search for product information
+DONE As a customer, I want to search for product information

 As a customer, I want to see my order history